 - Spices: You can add or remove spices from the batter to your liking.
 Cayenne pepper, garlic powder, and onion powder are all great additions to the simple chili powder and cumin blend used in this beer batter.

-How To Make Cilantro Lime Slaw:
+How To Make Cilantro Lime Slaw

 This cilantro lime slaw makes the best taco topping!
-One of my favorite things about it is that it combines several taco toppings into one so you don't overload your taco.
+One of my favorite things about it is that it combines several taco toppings into one, so you don't overload your taco.

 The combination of crunchy cabbage with zesty lime, earthy cilantro, and a creamy sauce complements the rich fried fish so well.
 For a similar slaw recipe but with the addition of apples, check out this venison shank taco recipe.